michaelolof/vue-state-validator/README.md

 ```
 You would notice three properties `$isEmpty` `$isInvalid` and `$rule` on the object being validated.
 \
-VueLiteValidator at its core assumes that validation errors can only ever be **empty or wrong.** This means a validation can either fail because the client didn't enter a value, or the client entered a wrong value.
+VueStateValidator at its core assumes that validation errors can only ever be **empty or wrong.** This means a validation can either fail because the client didn't enter a value, or the client entered a wrong value.
 We also recognize the need to give detailed error messages which provide context to where the failure occured - this is the information the `$rule` field gives to us.
 It lets us know which rule caused validation failure.
 If the validation is successfull, `$rule` is `undefined`